obriencj/koji-smoky-dingo/docs/commands/list-component-builds.rst

  Filtering by state:
    --completed           Limit to completed builds --deleted             Limit to deleted builds

+ Filtering with Sifty sieves:
+   --output FLAG=FILENAME, -o FLAG=FILENAME
+                         Divert results marked with the given FLAG to FILENAME.
+                         If FILENAME is '-', output to stdout.
+The 'default' flag is output to stdout by default, and other flags are discarded
+   --filter FILTER       Use the given sifty filter predicates --filter-file FILTER_FILE, -F FILTER_FILE
+                         Load sifty filter predictes from file

 This command identifies the builds used to produce another build.